Post

 For more details, refer to the BOD 22-01 Fact Sheet.

-Although BOD 22-01 specifically applies to FCEB agencies, CISA strongly encourages all organizations to prioritize the remediation of Catalog vulnerabilities as part of their vulnerability management practices.
-This proactive approach will help reduce exposure to cyberattacks and enhance overall cybersecurity posture.
-CISA will continue to update the catalog with vulnerabilities that meet the specified criteria.
+Although BOD 22-01 is specifically directed at FCEB agencies, CISA strongly advises all organizations to prioritize the timely remediation of KEV Catalog vulnerabilities.
+This proactive approach is essential for reducing exposure to cyberattacks and enhancing overall cybersecurity posture.

 Conclusion